-We are authorized to issue up to shares of preferred stock, par value \$0.001 per share.
-No shares of our preferred stock were issued and outstanding as of , 2019, and no shares of preferred stock will be issued or outstanding at the time of the completion of the spin-off.
+We are authorized to issue up to 1.0 million shares of preferred stock, par value \$0.001 per share.
+No shares of our preferred stock were issued and outstanding as of the date of this information statement, and we expect that no shares of preferred stock will be issued or outstanding at the time of the completion of the spin-off.